leanneduyck/chat/README.md

 Overview:
-This is a React Native chat app that allows users to enter their name and choose a background color for the chat screen before joining.
-It provides a platform for users to exchange messages, send images, and share location data.
-The app ensures that data is accessible both online and offline by leveraging Firebase Firestore for data storage and React AsyncStorage for local caching.
-The app is designed to be user-friendly and accessible, including compatibility with screen readers.
+Current GH Repo Overview: This is a React Native mobile app that allows users to enter their name and choose a background color for the chat screen before joining.
+It provides a platform for users to exchange messages (React Native Gifted Chat), send images (Expo Media Library), and share location data (React Native Maps).
+It features a user-friendly interface designed according to wireframes.
+The app ensures seamless offline and online data access using Firebase Firestore for real-time storage and React AsyncStorage for local caching.
+Expo is used for development and testing in Android and iOS.
-The UI of this app was completely specified by the provided wireframe.

 Key Features: